flavian-anselmo/bicep-infrastructure-template/README.md

 # Directory  Structure

-To add other directoories for other resources, check the docs [here](https://learn.microsoft.com/en-us/azure/templates/) and see how they structure it and just replicate.
+To add other directories for other resources, check the docs [here](https://learn.microsoft.com/en-us/azure/templates/) and see how they structure it and just replicate.

 ```